codersguild/System-Design/README.md

 Modified from [Zach](https://github.com/checkcheckzz) system design repository.
 Added more links and topics to cover on both PS/DS & System Design Interviews.
 We will keep updating this posting from time to time.
 Some more [awesome resource](https://github.com/binhnguyennus/awesome-scalability)

+## Acknowledgements

+I dont write the articles myself.
+I love exapnding my understanding of system design complexities and thus end up reading alot of books, research papers and articles that enhance my knowledge.
+I take the opportunity to everyone who found this repository useful.
+I mention a special thanks to all the authours and developers who write the articles that I have aggregated in this repository.
+Again, a big `Thanks !`.

 ## More Content Comming !

 We are working to create good content to fulfil the needs of system-design noobs.
 Please feel free to share any resource or material at ```lahiri.devs@gmail.com```.